oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/PathTracingWithEmbree/README.md

 ### RandomSampler.h

-`RandomSampler.h` provides an implementation of an LCG based random number generation engine.
+`RandomSampler.h` provides an implementation of an LCG (linear congruential engine) based random number generation engine.
 Random number solutions are critical for application performance and visual fidelity.

 For our subpixel samples we use many random values to pick ray origins.
 We also sample surfaces directions from BRDFs and locations on light emitters.
 A high quality generator is important to reduce visual artifacts.

-This by hand implementation is constructed to be portable and fast.
+This by-hand implementation is constructed to be portable and fast.
 It was originally part of utility code on the Embree repository.

 `get_float()` returns a float between 0.f and 1.f
 seed(..) seeds the random number generator based on input parameters.